 The University of Virginia School of Law is proud to participate in the Yellow Ribbon program.
-The Yellow Ribbon Program is part of the provisions of the new Post-9/11 GI Benefit program, which provides education benefits to military veterans who have served on active duty since Sept.
+The Yellow Ribbon Program is part of the provisions of the Chapter 33/Post 9/11 GI Bill® Benefit program, which provides education benefits to military veterans who have served on active duty since Sept.
 11, 2001.

 Only individuals entitled to the maximum benefit rate (based on service requirements) may receive this funding.
 Therefore, veterans may be eligible if: